Skip to main content

 You can inspect all recently sent webhooks directly in the iDenfy dashboard:

-1. Navigate to Settings → Notifications → Recently sent.
+1. Go to Settings → Notifications → Recently sent.

 2. Review the list of delivered webhooks, including timestamps, HTTP response codes, and payload previews.